Associate Dean for Faculty and Curriculum and Professor of Law

 Professor Justin Collings joined the BYU Law faculty in the fall of 2013.
 He is a scholar of constitutional law, comparative constitutional law, and constitutional history.
-His first book, Democracy's Guardians: A History of the German Federal Constitutional Court, 1951-2001, was published with Oxford University Press in 2015.
-His second book, Scales of Memory: Constitutional Justice and the Burdens of the Past, is scheduled to be published by Oxford University Press in 2020.
-Scales of Memory explores the ways in which constitutional courts in the United States, Germany, and South Africa have grappled with the legacies, respectively, of slavery, Nazism, and apartheid.
-Professor Collings is the author of numerous articles and book chapters in various venues, including the Stanford Law Review.
-His German publications have also appeared in several settings, including the JuristenZeitung.
+He is the author of two books, both published by Oxford University Press: Scales of Memory: Constitutional Justice and Historical Evil (2021) and Democracy's Guardians: A History of the German Federal Constitutional Court, 1951-2001 (2015).
+He is the author of numerous articles and book chapters in various venues, including the Stanford Law Review.

 Professor Collings holds a BA from Brigham Young University, where he double-majored in English and Italian with a minor in classical civilization, as well as a JD and PhD in history from Yale University.
 During the 2012-2013 judicial term, he was a law clerk to the Honorable Guido Calabresi of the United States Court of Appeals for the Second Circuit.
 He is fluent in German and Italian and has a reading knowledge of French.